mysterioustrousers/MTGeometry/README.md

     // The point at which a line, extended infinitely past its second point, intersects the rectangle.
 Returns NOPOINT if no intersection is found.
     CGPoint CGLineIntersectsRectAtPoint(CGRect rect, CGLine line);

+#### Circles

+    // Create a circle from a center and a radius CGCircle CGCircleMake(CGPoint center, CGFloat radius);

+    // Returns true if two circles are exactly coincident bool CGCircleEqualToCircle(CGCircle circle1, CGCircle circle2);

+    // Returns a scaled circle.
+    CGCircle CGCircleScale(CGCircle circle, CGFloat scale);

+    // Returns a circle translated by delta.
+    CGCircle CGCircleTranslate(CGCircle circle, CGDelta delta);

+    // Returns true if point is inside or on the boundary of the circle bool CGCircleContainsPoint(CGCircle circle, CGPoint point);

+    // Returns true if two circles intersect or one is contained within the other bool CGCircleIntersectsCircle(CGCircle circle1, CGCircle circle2);

+    // Returns true if circle and line intersect bool CGCircleIntersectsLine(CGCircle circle, CGLine line);

+    // Returns true if circle and rectangle intersect bool CGCircleIntersectsRectangle(CGCircle circle, CGRect rect);

+    // Returns the minimum size rectangle that contains circle CGRect CGCircleGetBoundingRect(CGCircle circle);

+    // Returns the distance from a point to a circle
+    // Returns 0 if the point is inside the circle CGFloat CGGetDistanceFromPointToCircle(CGPoint point, CGCircle circle);

 ### Example Usage